luigibonati/mlcolvar/docs/api.rst

 .. rubric:: Optimization (``mlcvs.utils.optim``)

+Convenience functions to adjust the training of the neural networks based on a validation score.
+When the latter does not decrease anymore the simulation can be interrputed (``EarlyStopping``) or the learning rate decreased (``LRScheduler``).
+Note that the learning rate scheduler is not implemented yet in the `fit` functions of the CVs.

 .. currentmodule:: mlcvs.utils.optim

-Convenience functions to adjust the training of the neural networksbased on a validation score.
-When the latter does not decrease anymore the simulation can be interrputed (``EarlyStopping``) or the learning rate decreased (``LRScheduler``).
-Note that the learning rate scheduler is not implemented yet in the train functions of the CVs.

 .. autosummary::
    :toctree: autosummary